raspibolt/raspibolt/raspibolt/raspibolt_71_monitoring.md

 ## Bonus guide: Performance Monitoring
 *Difficulty: intermediate*

-> Please note: this guide has not been updated to LND 0.5 yet and might not work as intended.

-It's useful to have insights into the performance of your bitcoin and lightning node.
+It's useful to have insights into RaspiBolt's performance metrics.
+This may help in debugging all sorts of potential problems, e.g. network latency, CPU performance, block propagation etc.

-Observing anomolies and doing performance tuning is greatly improved when you know what is running.
+Observing anomolies and doing performance tuning is greatly improved when you have these insights.

-As an added bonus feature you can now have high level blockchain analysis and metrics.
-How big is the mempool, how many open channels does your lightning node have, etc.
+A future enhancements would include bitcoin and lightning specific metrics like mempool statistics, lightning channel count etc.

 ### Overview

-There are a few required pieces to get this working
+There are a few required pieces to get this working.
+They are:
 - Docker
 - InfluxDB
 - Telegraf
 - Grafana
-- dotNet Influx Metrics Publisher

-### Reference:
-Thanks to Pete Shima's [medium post](https://medium.com/@petey5000/monitoring-your-home-network-with-influxdb-on-raspberry-pi-with-docker-78a23559ffea) that helped greatly in setting this up.
+> Reference: Thanks to Pete Shima's [medium post](https://medium.com/@petey5000/monitoring-your-home-network-with-influxdb-on-raspberry-pi-with-docker-78a23559ffea) that helped greatly in setting this up.

 # [Docker](https://www.docker.com)